BMICLab/bmic_website/content/authors/shaiaha/_index.md

 ---
 # Display name
-title: Doron Serebro
+title: Shai Aharon

-# Full Name (for SEO)
+# Full name (for SEO)
-first_name: Doron
+first_name: Shai
-last_name: Serebro
+last_name: Aharon

+# Username (this should match the folder name)
+authors:
+  - shaiaha

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: M.Sc.
-Student
+role: PhD Student

 # Organizations/Affiliations
 organizations: